yinan-c/blog/articles/ssh-keys.md

-# How to setup SSH keys for GitHub and remote servers?
+# Setup SSH keys for GitHub and remote servers

 ## Why using SSH keys?